Luxury Accommodations Overlooking Lake Te Anau

 There is an ideal room style for every guest who arrives at Fiordland Lodge.
-The main lodge contains nine spacious and tastefully decorated lodge rooms and deluxe rooms as well as one Executive suite, all of which look out over the lodge lawn and to the spectacular mountains in the distance beyond the lake.
+The main lodge contains nine spacious and tastefully decorated lodge rooms and deluxe rooms as well as one executive suite, all of which look out over the lodge lawn and to the spectacular mountains in the distance beyond the lake.
 Four of the five rooms on the ground floor are interconnecting, which are perfect for families and groups traveling together.
-The main room in the lodge has an extensive library upstairs and several cozy couches downstairs on which you may sit and read or simply enjoy the view with a cup of tea.
+The main room in the lodge has an extensive library upstairs and several cozy couches downstairs on which you may sit and read or enjoy the view with a cup of tea.
 There are also two self-contained log cabins on the property that can accommodate groups of up to five each—ideal for couples and families, or simply those guests who prefer additional solitude.
 Should you ever need anything from the civilized world, Te Anau is only a 10-minute drive away.
 Altogether, the rooms at Fiordland lodge are luxurious, comfortable, and above all, the perfect place to turn in for the night after a long day of fishing and a delicious meal in the lodge.

 Food and Beverages

 Cocktail hour precedes the evening meal and guests are invited to relax in any of the well-furnished seating areas within the main lodge—or perhaps by the 11m tall Riverstone fireplace—before migrating to the dining room.
 The in-house restaurant at Fiordland Lodge is incredibly special, not only for the panoramic views it affords its diners but also for the delectable cuisine it offers.
-Food is a tremendous priority here and everything on the mouthwatering menu is very fresh and either locally-grown, sustainably-produced, homemade, or harvested from the onsite garden.
-The menu changes daily, so you can experience as much New Zealand food as possible and also avoid having to eat the same dish twice.
+Food is a tremendous priority here and everything on the mouthwatering menu is very fresh and either locally-grown, sustainably produced, homemade, or harvested from the onsite garden.
+The menu changes daily, so you can experience as much New Zealand food as possible and avoid eating the same dish twice.
 It should be noted that the wine list is incredible, featuring many varietals from vineyards around the country and the world.

 Typical Length of Stay